Improving Robustness with Adaptive Weight Decay: Adversarial Robustness

 Increasing robustness often comes at the cost of drops in clean accuracy \citep{zhang2019theoretically}.
-This could be partially due to the fact that some $\ell_p$-norm bounded adversarial examples look more like the network's prediction than their original class\citep{sharif2018suitability}.
-An active area of research seeks a better trade-off between robustness and natural accuracy by finding other points on the pareto-optimal curve of robustness and accuracy.
+This observation could be attributed, at least in part, to the phenomenon that certain $\ell_p$-norm bounded adversarial examples bear a closer resemblance to the network's predicted class than their original class \citep{sharif2018suitability}.
+An active area of research seeks a better trade-off between robustness and natural accuracy by finding other points on the Pareto-optimal curve of robustness and accuracy.
 For example, \citep{balaji2019instance} use instance-specific perturbation budgets during training.
-Interestingly, when comparing the most robust network trained with non-adaptive weight decay ($\lambda_{wd}$) to that trained with adaptive weight decay ($DoG$), we notice that those trained with adaptive weight decay have higher clean accuracy (Table.~\ref{tab:nat_perf_adv_trained}).
-In addition, similar to the case before, we can observe comparatively smaller weight-norms for models which are adversarially trained with adaptive weight decay which might contribute to their better generalization.
+Interestingly, when comparing the most robust network trained with non-adaptive weight decay ($\lambda_{wd}$) to that trained with AWD (${\lambda_{awd}}$), we notice that those trained with the adaptive method have higher clean accuracy across various datasets (Table.~\ref{tab:nat_perf_adv_trained}).